 2. National PPO Network Plans - Catastrophic

 United Healthcare offers a year-long plan with a national PPO network (Some states offer plans for up to 36 months.)
 While less-expensive than most individual plans on the market, they don't cover preventative care or pre-existing conditions.
 They also offer optional co-pay plans and additional accident/critical illness plans for more comprehensive-level coverage.

 National General is an insurance company probably better known for their auto insurance.
 What most people don't know is that they also offer some of the best "short term" or "catastrophic" health insurance on the market.

-The bottom line: Because National General offers longer term options, a national network PPO, competitive lifetime limits, a $50 urgent care copay AND offers a guaranteed issue option, National General is a stand-out insurance provider in a crowded field of competitors.
+The bottom line: Because National General offers longer term options, the Aetna Signature national network PPO, competitive lifetime limits, a $50 urgent care copay AND offers a guaranteed issue option, National General is a stand-out insurance provider in a crowded field of competitors.
 Few short term or catastrophic plans are able to offer these level of benefits at an affordable price.